The seven-gluon amplitude in multi-Regge kinematics beyond leading logarithmic accuracy: Higher-loop NLLA predictions

 We will work in the region $z_1\ll1,\,z_2\gg1$, for which we saw in section \ref{sec:7ptBFKL} that it is advantageous to deform the contour of the dispersion integral before the weak coupling expansion, so that the latter becomes equal to~\eqref{eq:R7hhh_w1_small_w2_large}, with

 and the integration contour goes below (above) the poles on the real axis for $\nu_1$ ($\nu_2$), as shown in figure \ref{fig:contourRSeven}.
-The perturbative coefficients \eqref{eq:perturbativeExpansion} will be a linear combination of the respective coefficients of all the terms in the right-hand side of~ \eqref{eq:R7hhh_w1_small_w2_large}.
-However for the hexagon amplitudes $\cR_{h_1h_2}$ they have already been obtained up to at least 7 loops~\cite{Dixon:2012yy,Drummond:2015jea,Broedel:2015nfp}, so we only need to focus on the last term that contains the genuine heptagon contributions.
+The perturbative coefficients \eqref{eq:perturbativeExpansion} will be a linear combination of the respective coefficients of all the terms in the right-hand side of~ \eqref{eq:R7hhh_w1_small_w2_large}. {However for the hexagon amplitudes $\cR_{h_1h_2}$ they have already been obtained up to at least 8 loops to NLLA ~\cite{Dixon:2012yy,Caron-Huot:2016owq}, and more generally the holomorphic part may evaluated in terms of harmonic polylogarithms with the method of~\cite{Papathanasiou:2013uoa}, see also~\cite{Drummond:2015jea,Broedel:2015nfp}.
+So we only need to focus on the last term in \eqref{eq:perturbativeExpansion}, that contains the genuine heptagon contributions.}

 As we will detail in the next sections, we will compute~\eqref{eq:ftilde_hhh} with the help of two complementary methods.
 First, we will use nested sum evaluation algorithms, which are easier to apply for the heptagon to high loop order.
 Then, we will also rely on Fourier-Mellin convolutions, which are particularly suited for applying to higher-point amplitudes, a topic we plan to address in more detail in subsequent work.